spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 Make sure that code can't be merged until it corresponds to your coding standards.

-## Code Maintainability
+## Code maintainability
 Code maintainability is important because it ensures that your code remains understandable, adaptable, and modifiable throughout its lifecycle.
 It helps development teams to manage and enhance code efficiently, reducing the likelihood of bugs and costly errors over time.

-Following tools can contribute to code maintainability:
+The following tools can help you make your code maintainable:

 - [PHPStan](https://docs.spryker.com/docs/sdk/dev/development-tools/phpstan.html)
 - [Architecture Sniffer](https://docs.spryker.com/docs/sdk/dev/development-tools/architecture-sniffer.html)